barrie-cork/thesis-swarm/project_docs/architecture/component_organization.md

 ### Pages

-Page components are the top-level components that correspond to routes defined in `main.wasp`.
-They:
+Page components are the top-level components that correspond to routes defined in `main.wasp`. **Examples include the `Review Manager Dashboard`, `Search Strategy Builder`, `Search Execution Status Page`, `Results Overview Page`, and the Phase 2 `Session Hub Page`.** They:
 - Focus on composition rather than implementation
 - Use hooks for data fetching and state management
 - Delegate UI rendering to smaller components